Recreational fishing is enjoyed by many South Australians.

-You just need to be aware and follow rules about:
+It is important to be aware of and follow the rules for:

 - size, bag, and boat limits